 The Board of Directors held four meetings in fiscal 2000.
 All directors attended at least 75% of the total number of meetings of the Board and the committees on which they served.
 The Audit Committee, which presently consists of John S. McKeon, Duane M. Jergenson and G. Robert Gey, is responsible for selecting auditors, ensuring the fiscal integrity of the Company, and establishing and reviewing internal controls.
 The Audit Committee held four meetings during fiscal 2000.
-The Compensation Committee, which consists of John S. McKeon, Duane M. Jergenson and G. Robert Gey, is responsible for selecting auditors of the Company and G. Robert Gey, is responsible for senior executives of the Company and for reviewing and setting compensation for senior executives of the Company.
+The Compensation Committee, which consists of John S. McKeon, Duane M. Jergenson and G. Robert Gey, is responsible for establishing compensation policies for the Company and for reviewing and setting compensation for senior executives of the Company.
 The Compensation Committee held three meetings during fiscal 2000.